MicrosoftDocs/win32/desktop-src/SecCrypto/modifying-key-container-access.md

 ---
-Description: 'Access to the keys from the LocalService or NetworkService accounts can be obtained programmatically by using the CryptSetProvParam function to modify the PP\_KEYSET\_SEC\_DESCR parameter.' ms.assetid: '22e8a153-c218-426a-bd81-7bdbb504c96f'
+Description: Access to the keys from the LocalService or NetworkService accounts can be obtained programmatically by using the CryptSetProvParam function to modify the PP\_KEYSET\_SEC\_DESCR parameter. ms.assetid: 22e8a153-c218-426a-bd81-7bdbb504c96f
-title: Modifying Key Container Access
+title: Modifying Key Container Access ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Modifying Key Container Access

 The default key container that is created by CryptoAPI does not allow access to the keys from the LocalService or NetworkService accounts.
-This can be corrected programmatically by using the [**CryptSetProvParam**](cryptsetprovparam.md) function to modify the **PP\_KEYSET\_SEC\_DESCR** parameter.
+This can be corrected programmatically by using the [**CryptSetProvParam**](/windows/win32/Wincrypt/nf-wincrypt-cryptsetprovparam?branch=master) function to modify the **PP\_KEYSET\_SEC\_DESCR** parameter.

-The following example shows how to use the [**CryptSetProvParam**](cryptsetprovparam.md) function to modify the **PP\_KEYSET\_SEC\_DESCR** to allow access to a key container to the LocalService or NetworkService accounts.
+The following example shows how to use the [**CryptSetProvParam**](/windows/win32/Wincrypt/nf-wincrypt-cryptsetprovparam?branch=master) function to modify the **PP\_KEYSET\_SEC\_DESCR** to allow access to a key container to the LocalService or NetworkService accounts.

 > [!Note]
 > The following code is given as a tool and should only be used if absolutely necessary.
 You should only have to run this code once on each computer to allow access to the keys.